Skip to content

 Wallet Function: (Q)EAA Issuance and Presentation

-The eIDAS proposal and the Architecture Reference Framework (ARF) describe (Qualified) Electronic Attestation of Attributes as generic, general purpose electronic credentials that attest any user data.
+The updated eIDAS regulation and the Architecture Reference Framework (ARF) describe Electronic Attestation of Attributes (EAA) as generic, general-purpose electronic credentials that attest to any user data.
 QEAAs are provided by Qualified Trust Service Providers (QTSP) governed under eIDAS.
-EAA are provided by any Trust Service Provider that while supervised under eIDAS may rely on other contractual frameworks and trust domains.
-EAAs may also be provided by or on behalf of a public sector body responsible for an authentic source, in this case have to match specific requirements equally to QEAAs and both shall have the same legal effect as lawfully issued attestations in paper form.
+EAAs are provided by any Trust Service Provider that, while supervised under eIDAS, may rely on other contractual frameworks and trust domains.
+EAAs may also be provided by or on behalf of a public sector body responsible for an authentic source (called Pub-EAA).
+In this case, Pub-EAAs must match specific requirements equally to QEAAs, and both shall have the same legal effect as lawfully issued attestations in paper form.
 Any Relying Party may request presentations for QEAAs and EAAs if they are authorized under the eIDAS trust management for RPs.

 Use Case Examples